-"Reference Treasury Dealer" means each of Citigroup Global Markets Inc., Barclays Capital Inc., Deutsche Bank Securities Inc. and Mizuho Securities USA Inc. so long as it is a primary U.S. government securities dealer in the United States (a "Primary Treasury Dealer") at the relevant time and, if it is not then a Primary Treasury Dealer, then a Primary Treasury Dealer selected by it, and in each case their respective successors; provided, however, that if any of the foregoing shall not be a Primary Treasury Dealer at such time and shall fail to select a Primary Treasury Dealer, then the Issuer will substitute therefor another Primary Treasury Dealer.
+For purposes of determining the optional redemption prices for the 2019 notes, the 2025 notes and the 2054 notes, "Reference Treasury Dealer" means each of Citigroup Global Markets Inc., Merrill Lynch, Pierce, Fenner & Smith Incorporated, DNB Markets, Inc., J.P.
+Morgan Securities LLC, Morgan Stanley & Co.
+LLC, RBS Securities Inc., Scotia Capital (USA) Inc. and UBS Securities LLC so long as it is a primary U.S. government securities dealer in the United States (a "Primary Treasury Dealer") at the relevant time and, if it is not then a Primary Treasury Dealer, then a Primary Treasury Dealer selected by it, and in each case their respective successors; provided, however, that if any of the foregoing shall not be a Primary Treasury Dealer at such time and shall fail to select a Primary Treasury Dealer, then the Issuer will substitute therefor another Primary Treasury Dealer.
+For purposes of determining the optional redemption price of the 2044 notes, "Reference Treasury Dealer" means each of J.P.
+Morgan Securities LLC, Morgan Stanley & Co.
+LLC, RBS Securities Inc. and Wells Fargo Securities, LLC so long as it is a primary U.S. government securities dealer in the United States (a "Primary Securities Dealer") at the relevant time and, if it is not then a Primary Treasury Dealer, then a Primary Treasury Dealer selected by it, and in each case their respective successors; provided, however, that if any of the foregoing shall not be a Primary Treasury Dealer at such time and shall fail to select a Primary Treasury Dealer, then the Issuer will substitute therefor another Primary Treasury Dealer.